duk-studios/duk/README.md

 Duk development is mainly done with MinGW, GCC and MSVC _should_ also work (minor issues might arise, PRs are welcome).

 # Contributing
-New features must have a corresponding open issue
+New features must have a corresponding open issue.

 Branch name must be in the following format:
 ```